-Can-Can is a musical with music and lyrics by Cole Porter and book by Abe Burrows, first produced in 1953.
+Can-Can is a musical with music and lyrics by Cole Porter and book by Abe Burrows, first produced on Broadway in 1953.

 Several songs from the musical, including "C'est Magnifique", "It's All Right with Me", and "I Love Paris", went on to independent success.
-The musical was adapted into a film in 1960, with a significantly different plot.
+A film adaptation was made in 1960, directed by Walter Lang and starring Shirley MacLaine, Frank Sinatra, Maurice Chevalier, and Louis Jourdan; it features a significantly different plot and characters.

 This work contains examples of: